aadarsh-khirwal/Sigma-Computing-Dashboards/README.md

 ## **Overview**
 Sigma Computing enables users to create insightful dashboards and visualizations seamlessly.
 With its intuitive interface and robust features, it’s a great tool for exploring and presenting data.

+Sigma Computing is used in these Industries.

+-Marketing Analytics
+-Sales Teams
+-Retail & CPG
+-Supply Chain Analytics
+-Financial Services
+-Healthcare

+Used by Proffesionals like:

+-Analyst
+-Data Engineer
+-IT / Admin
+-Product Leader
+-Business Leader

 ---

 ## **Skills Demonstrated**